nickjmeyer/spatialTemporalDecisions/README.md

 In order to simulate the spread of the disease, a network structure is needed.
 In the `src/` directory is an `R` script to generate networks.
-Generate networks of size `n` use `Rscript genToyNets.R`.
+Generate networks of size `n` run `Rscript genToyNets.R n`.
 Before generating these networks, make sure a `data` directory exists in the project root directory.